Connect to on-premises data sources from Azure Logic Apps

 To update the settings for a gateway connection, you can edit your connection.
 This section continues using a Consumption workflow as the example.

 To find all the API connections for your logic app resource, on your logic app's menu, under Development Tools, select API connections.

 Select the gateway connection that you want to edit, and then select Edit API connection.

 If your updates don't take effect, try stopping and restarting the gateway Windows service account for your gateway installation.

 To find all API connections associated with your Azure subscription, use one of the following options:

-- In the Azure search box, enter api connections, and then select API Connections.
+- In the Azure portal search box, enter api connections, and select API Connections.

 - From the Azure portal menu, select All resources.
 Set the Type filter to API Connection.